ofloveandhate/brakelab/README.md

 [Danielle Brake](https://danibrake.org)'s Matlab utilities for

 * dealing with [Bertini1](http://bertini.nd.edu), and
-* their other common Matlab needs, such as easily rendering figures into files.
+* her other common Matlab needs, such as easily rendering figures into files.

 ### How to use